litalbarkai/open-redatam/README.md

 ### From binaries

+#### Ubuntu

-On Ubuntu, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v2.0/open-redatam-ubuntu.deb) and install it.
+Download the [DEB file](https://github.com/pachadotdev/open-redatam/releases/latest) and install it.
 This will install `redatam` and `redatamgui` in `/usr/local/bin/` with the necessary dependencies and a desktop entry.
 The installer creates an entry in the Applications folder for Open Redatam GUI and you can also use the command line tool from the Terminal by calling `redatam`.

-On Mac, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v2.0/open-redatam-mac.dmg).
+#### Mac

+Download the [DMG file](https://github.com/pachadotdev/open-redatam/releases/latest).
 The image contains `redatam` and `redatamgui`, which you can copy to "Applications".
 The app is not verified because it does not make sense for us to pay 200 USD/year just to sign one image.
 You can install it anyways this by going to the System Settings in the Apple menu and then:

 1. Select Privacy & Security.
 2. Scroll down to the Security section.
 3. Click "Open Anyway" beneath the message "RedatamGUI was blocked for use because it is not from an identified developer."

+#### Windows

-On Windows, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v2.0/open-redatam-windows.exe) and install it.
+Download the [EXE file](https://github.com/pachadotdev/open-redatam/releases/latest) and install it.
 The installer creates an entry in the Start Menu for Open Redatam GUI and you can also use the command line tool from Power Shell by calling `C:\Program Files (x86)\Open Redatam\redatam.exe`.

 ### From source